Vyral/scott-hoffman/_posts/2021-05-24-2-solutions-for-simultaneous-buyers-and-sellers.md

 tags:
   - Home Buyer Tips
   - Home Seller Tips
-excerpt: 2 Solutions for Simultaneous Buyers and Sellers
+excerpt: Here’s some advice for buying your next home while selling your current one
 enclosure:
 pullquote: Both of these options have helped a ton of homeowners.
 enclosure_type: video/mp4